vityok/cl-mediawiki-v/README.md

   of articles in these directories and produces a list of missing (red) links.
 Then it sorts them based on the popularity and prints a wiki table.
 Something like a missing topics tool.

+* `page-views.lisp` together with `dump-category.lisp` can be used to
+  create a 'Top 100' list by the number of user views in a given category (like articles belonging to a certain Wiki project).

+Utils in this category are collected together in the `cl-mediawiki-util` package (nicknamed `mw-util`).

 ## Usage